 There’s a beautiful story about photographer Harry Callahan‘s deep and abiding love for his wife, Eleanor, who died in February of 2012.
 Harry made portraits and photographs almost daily of Eleanor – his beloved subject – over the course of 50 years.
 After Eleanor’s death, a friend of Harry’s was quoted:

-In 2008 I left the world of creative freelance and joined the full-time work force again partly because I didn't want my creative process to suffer because of money or fear of where I would get my next gig.
-I wanted to protect the love I have for my additional f-stop and let it run free, my only obstacle being time.
-As a result, I've done more with myself as an artist since.
-It was the best choice I ever made.
+In 2008 I left the world of creative freelance and joined the full-time work force again because I didn't want my creative process to suffer due to money or fear of where I would get my next gig.
+I wanted to protect the love I have for my own additional f-stop and let it run free, with my only obstacle being time.